-As the biggest market but also the most populous country in the world, China and its 1.4 billion netizens consume more and more beer every year.
-While in western countries, people tend to reduce their consumption of alcohol, in China it’s the opposite.
-Even though liquors are not the favorite beverage of Chinese people, beer is more adapted to their taste and take a great role in social relationships.
+As the most populous country in the world, China and its 1.4 billion netizens consume more and more beer every year.
+While in many western countries, there are downward trends in the consumption of alcohol, in China it’s the opposite.
+Alcoholic beer is more adapted to their taste and takes a great role in social relationships.
 Contrary to traditional liquor, beer is low in alcohol and more in accordance with Millennials’ search for a balance between enjoyment and health

 In the USA, beer consumption is plunging.
-Actually, while beer represented over 60% of alcohol consumption in the 90s, it only represents now a bit less than 50%.
-A consumption decrease that could be link with the rise of a healthy lifestyle within our society.
+While beer represented over 60% of alcohol consumption in the 90s, it only represents now a bit less than 50%.
+A consumption decrease could be linked to the rise of a healthy lifestyle within society.

-And when in western countries people try to drink less alcohol, eat less meat and sugar but more veggies instead.
-At the opposite, in China people tend to consume more meat than before and more alcohol.
+In western countries, people try to drink less alcohol and eat less meat and sugar but more veggies instead.
+The opposite is true in China – people tend to consume more meat than before and more alcohol.

-Due to the rise of Millennials and the constant increase level of wealth, the Chinese consumer has a more nuanced view of brands.
-In the previous year, a foreign brand name would have been enough to suggest “high-quality product”.
+Due to the rise of Millennials and the constant increase in wealth, the Chinese consumer has a more nuanced view of brands.
+In the previous year, a foreign brand name would have been enough to suggest a “high-quality product”.
 But from now on, expectations for products are increasing in terms of quality, value, and service.
 Being a foreign brand is not enough anymore.

-- China represents 12% of beer global sales
+- China represents 12% of beer sales globally

-- In 5 years, the market value increase of +42%
+- In 5 years, the market revenue value increased by +42%

-- Compared to last year, the market value increased of +7%
+- Compared to last year, the market value increased by +7%

-Actually, China is consuming nowadays twice as much beer as the US, and more than five times what Germany (the largest beer market in EU) consumes.
-The beer market has matured over the years and its importation has been growing by double digits over the last 5 years.
-In 2017, China imported over $750 million of beers, dominated by EU producers (representing around three-quarters of importations).
+Actually, China is consuming twice as much beer as the US, and more than five times what Germany (the largest beer market in the EU) consumes.
+The Chinese beer market has matured over the years and its importation has been growing by double digits over the last 5 years.
+In 2019, China bought over $821 million of imported beer, dominated by EU producers (representing around three-quarters of imports).

 The main importer of beer in China:

-Meaning that 4 out the 5 main importers of beer in China are from the European Union.
+This means that 4 out of the 5 main importers of beer in China are from the European Union.
 European breweries have therefore an excellent opportunity to tap into this premium market.